Bob Addy: Career

 Rockford lasted just the one season in the Association, and Addy did not rejoin the league until when he joined the Philadelphia White Stockings.
 He played in ten games as player-manager, before moving on and joining the Boston Red Stockings later in the season.
 He helped the Red Stockings win the league title that year, playing in right field, hitting .355, and finished ninth in the league with a .354 on-base percentage.
 On January 20, 1874, the National Association's Judiciary Committee met to discuss, among other things, charges that Addy had joined the Boston Red Stockings before 60 days had elapsed since leaving the Philadelphia club.
 He was acquitted of the charge and was allowed to play.

 He did not play for the Red Stockings in 1874, as he signed to play for the Hartford Dark Blues, but his batting declined to .239, and his on-base percentage dropped to .243.
 For the season, he re-joined the Philadelphia White Stockings, playing in a career high 69 games.
 He batted .258, and finished ninth in the league with 16 stolen bases.
-For one game on October 28, 1875, Addy was used as a National Association umpire.
+For one game in October 1875, Addy was used as a National Association umpire, most likely because he was one of the few people in town who could do the job.
+In doing so, he became the first Canadian umpire in the majors.

-At season's end, the Association folded and was replaced by National League, and Addy joined the Chicago White Stockings.
-Chicago won the league title that season, with Addy playing 32 games, and hitting .282.
+At season's end, the Association folded and was replaced by the National League, and Addy joined the Chicago White Stockings.
+Chicago won the league title that season, with Addy playing 32 games and hitting .282.
 Addy moved to his second Major League team in two years, and sixth team in seven years, when he joined the Cincinnati Reds, playing every day in right field, and later took over as the team's manager after Lip Pike quit the position.

 Post-career

-In a 1900 book, Cap Anson described Addy's playing style, writing, "Bob Addy, who was one of the best of the lot, was a good, hard hustling player, a good base runner and a hard hitter.
+In his autobiography, Cap Anson described Addy's playing style, writing, "Bob Addy, who was one of the best of the lot, was a good, hard hustling player, a good base runner and a hard hitter.
 He was as honest as the day is long...
 He was an odd sort of a genius and quit the game because he thought he could do better at something else."

 Addy later made an unsuccessful attempt to popularize baseball played on ice.
 He died at the age of 68 in Pocatello, Idaho, and is interred at Mountain View Cemetery.